nus-cs2103-AY1617S2/addressbook-level4/README.md

 * Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* It leverages on a Java sample application [[AddressBook level 4](https://github.com/se-edu/addressbook-level4)] intended for students learning Software Engineering while using Java as the main programming language.

+#### External Libraries
+* [Natty](http://natty.joestelmach.com/) by joestelmach - A framework to parse relative dates into absolute dates

 #### Licence : [MIT](LICENSE)